 Others in the running…

-Other candidates in the running include Peter Gammons of UKIP, Mandu Reid of the Women’s Equality Party, Winston Mckenzie from Unity in Action, Kam Balayev of the Renew Party, London Assembly Member David Kurten, and Valerie Brown of Burning Pink.
+Other candidates in the running include Peter Gammons of UKIP, Mandu Reid of the Women’s Equality Party, London Assembly Member David Kurten, Laurence Fox of The Reclaim Party, Steve Kelleher of the Social Democratic Party, Kam Balayev of the Renew Party, Richard Hewison of Rejoin EU, Vanessa Hudson of the Animal Welfare Party and Valerie Brown of Burning Pink.

-Several independents have also joined the race including London-based rapper Drillminister, weather forecaster Piers Corbyn, businesswoman Farah London, founder of Pimlico Plumbers Charlie Mullins, former banker Brian Rose, faith leader Nims Obunge, space politician Count Binface, and environmental campaigner Rosalind Readhead.
+Several independents have also joined the race including YouTubers Max Fosh and Niko Omilana, weather forecaster Piers Corbyn, businesswoman Farah London, former banker Brian Rose, faith leader Nims Obunge, space politician Count Binface.

 While Khan currently looks to have a strong lead in the polls, it will be interesting to see how this holds as the campaign heats up and we get closer to a post-pandemic London.
-Will the other candidates be snapping at his heels when Londoners eventually cast their vote on the 6th of May?
+Will the other candidates be snapping at his heels when Londoners eventually cast their vote on 6 May?
 Only time will tell.